cython/cython/docs/src/userguide/language_basics.rst

 ``NULL`` pointer, so any function returning a Python object has a well-defined error return value.

-While this is always the case for :keyword:`def` functions, functions defined as :keyword:`cdef` or :keyword:`cpdef` can return arbitrary C types, which do not have such a well-defined error return value.
+While this is always the case for C functions, functions defined as C functions or hybryd functions can return arbitrary C types, which do not have such a well-defined error return value.
 Thus, if an exception is detected in such a function, a warning message is printed, the exception is ignored, and the function returns immediately without